backstage/backstage/contrib/docs/tutorials/aws-alb-aad-oidc-auth.md

 ### Backend

-When using ALB auth it is not possible to leverage the built-in auth config discovery mechanism implemented in the app created by default: a bespoke logic needs to be implemented.
+When using ALB auth it is not possible to leverage the built-in auth config discovery mechanism implemented in the app created by default; bespoke logic needs to be implemented.

 - replace the content of `packages/backend/plugin/auth.ts` with the below